 This was a valuable lesson for me.
 You see, I wasn’t selling websites anymore.
 I ended up offering ways to help companies communicate their message in a clear and meaningful way online… to their specific audience.
 I educated my clients.
 Helped them identify the different opportunities they had to thrive on the web.

 What was the impact?
-Clients feeling confident that they could strengthen their brands on the web.
+When clients are confident that they could strengthen their brands on the web.
 That they could get more customers by engaging with an audience online.
-I ended up becoming their go-to-guy whenever the topic of online marketing was brought up.
+I ended up becoming their go-to guy whenever the topic of online marketing was brought up.
 Doing this helped set me apart from my competition.